GenesysGo/docs-shadow-cloud/learn/README.md

 ## **Putting it all together**

-In the evolving landscape of distributed ledger technologies (DLT), GenesysGo's D.A.G.G.E.R. stands out with its focus on data availability—a key advancement that addresses the real-world practicality and usability challenges faced by earlier blockchain systems.
+In the evolving landscape of distributed ledger technologies (DLT), GenesysGo's D.A.G.G.E.R. stands out with its focus on data authenticity, availability and scalability — key advancements that addresses the real-world practicality and usability challenges faced by earlier blockchain systems.
 D.A.G.G.E.R.'s architecture is built upon the principle of data scalability, ensuring that it can handle the increasing demands of modern applications without sacrificing speed, stability, or security.

 The modular and versatile nature of D.A.G.G.E.R. is designed to offer seamless interoperability and composability within the Web3 ecosystem.
-By prioritizing data availability, D.A.G.G.E.R. enables a level of performance and flexibility that empowers developers to build decentralized applications that are not only trustless and permissionless but also resilient to censorship.
+By prioritizing data efficacy as a design principal, D.A.G.G.E.R. enables a level of performance and flexibility that empowers developers to build decentralized applications that are not only trustless and permissionless but also resilient to censorship.

 By embracing this data-centric approach, GenesysGo is paving the way for a new era of DLT that is equipped to meet the diverse and complex needs of today's digital world.
 This commitment to advancing data availability and scalability positions D.A.G.G.E.R. as a pioneering force in the drive towards practical, efficient, and accessible decentralized technologies.